frazentropy/Alarm/README.md

 # Alarm
-Controller for a multi-user alarm system
+Controller for a multi-user alarm system targeting the PIC18F4520 microcontroller.